AgentDavid/AgentDavid/README.md

 ## Web and Mobile Developer 💻📱 Designer 🎨 and Student 🧑‍🎓

 - 🔭 I am currently working in an incredible company with a great team.
-- 🌱 I’m currently learning Angular and React
+- 🌱 I’m currently learning OrbitDB, IPFS integrations and develop in Algorand
 - 👯 I’m looking to collaborate on a web projet or app mobile project
 - 💬 Ask me about mobile and web dev
 - 😄 Pronouns: 'he/him'